Choosing the Perfect Carpet for Your Home

-One of the most important things to consider (other than budget) is the intended use of your carpeted rooms.
+One of the most important things to consider other than budget is the intended use of your carpeted rooms.
 Determine if your room is formal or casual and the amount of traffic.
-You will need to consider carpet based on each room’s demands.
+You will need to think about each room’s demands.

-If you are using different types of carpet in each room, you will want to achieve a consistent look and color throughout.
-Your carpet professional will be able to help with options that will look good as your eye travels from one space to another.
+If you are using different types of carpet in each room you will should try to achieve a consistent look and color throughout.
+A carpet professional will be able to help with options that looks similar as your eye travels from one space to another.

-For example, if you have children or pets, you might want a dense, durable carpet that can withstand spills and “accidents” and can be regularly spot cleaned.
+For example, if you have children or pets you might want a dense, durable carpet that withstands spills and accidents and can be regularly spot cleaned.
 Use this type of carpet in heavily lived-in areas.
-In guest rooms and other low traffic areas, you might be able to get away with a lesser-priced carpet that has the same general look, feel and color.
+In guest rooms and other low traffic areas you might be able to get away with a lesser-priced carpet with the same general look, feel and color.

 Important Carpet Buying Tips

-- Before you buy, check the density.
+- Before you buy, always check the density.
 Examine the pile by taking a sample and bending it back.
-If you can easily see the backing, the carpet may be of inferior quality and is not a good investment.
+If you can easily see the backing the carpet may be of inferior quality and is not a good investment.

 - Make sure your carpet fibers are twisted tightly.
 Lesser-grade carpeting will have loose twists that will break down quickly.